nathanypark1/ghana/farewell_abonse.md

 # Farewell Abonse
-As I alluded to in my previous post, [End of Training](/end_of_training.md), the celebration with all our homestay families was very meaningful.
+As I alluded to in my previous post, [End of Training](/end_of_training.md), the celebration with our homestay families was very meaningful.
 After leaving the ambassador's residence, we made our way to Peace Corps's Dodowa training center.
-We were supposed to have the celebration in Abonse so that anyone and everyone could join, however they were in the preparatory period of the [Odwira Festival]().
+Originially, we were to have the celebration in Abonse so that anyone and everyone could join, however they were in the preparatory period of the [Odwira Festival]().
 Since there was a restriction on loud noises and drumming, we had to move our celebration to Dodowa, thus limiting the amount of invitees.
 There, we said our official thank yous, performed a drumming dance, and ate with our family members.

 After the celebration, we returned back to Abonse where we spent our last night with our families.
 The following day, our cohort parted ways and made our journeys to our communities.